bala1802/Phi2/README.md

 ### Transformer

-- The `Adapter` module is incorporated twice in the Transformers.
+- The `Adapter` module is incorporated twice in the `Transformers`.
 Firstly, after the `projection` layer, which is followed by the Multi Headed attention.
 - Secondly, after the 2 `FeedForward` Layers

 ### Adapter